Sciss/Wolkenpumpe/README.md

 This is Wolkenpumpe 6th generation.
 Generation 5 was based on the old non-tracing Sound Processes version.
 Generation 4 was based on SuperCollider and SwingOSC, see [sourceforge.net/projects/tintantmare](http://sourceforge.net/projects/tintantmare/).
 Generation 3 was solely based on SuperCollider.
 Generation 1 or 2 was based on Max/MSP.

+Note that you can use this interface through [Mellite](https://github.com/Sciss/Mellite/).

 <img src="screenshot.png" alt="screenshot" width="520" height="449"/>

 ## building